 Health Insurance Industry Employment Statistics

-This is representative of a general growth trend, granted that the first studies in this regard were carried out back in in 1960.
-While 2017 doesn’t mark the largest number of employees so far, it does illustrate the overall rise in the number of health insurance employees throughout the last decade.
+This is representative of a general growth trend, granted that the first studies in this regard were carried out back in 1960.
+While 2018 marks the largest number of employees so far, there is still no data for 2020 where it is expected that this statistic reaches it all-time high.